sbalcombe/stuartbalcombe/src/pages/a/designing-one-to-one-payment-experiences/index.md

 Freelancers typically have one-to-one relationships with their clients.
 The initial payment request UI was designed to ensure this relationship was enhanced by providing transparency into what clients would experience.
 However, usage data showed that after the first use less than 2% of users were making changes to their client's experience.

-Rather than forcing users to navigating a verbose UI, I designed a streamlined payment request flow with the goal to reduce the time required to send a request.
-I created a new prototype in Invision and began testing the flow side-by-side against our existing feature with users.
+Rather than forcing users to navigating a verbose UI, I designed a streamlined flow to reduce the time required to send a payment request.
+I created a new prototype in Invision and began testing the flow side-by-side against our existing solution with users.

 ![Screenshot of the updated payment request flow](./payment-request-screen.png)

 #### Charges vs Invoices
-The initial release of Sail payments allowed clients to save payment methods on file and schedule future payments to be charged automatically.
+The initial release of Sail payments allowed clients to save payment methods on file and schedule future charges.
 In the first few weeks after launch the most common feature request we got was to offer recurring billing.
 We discovered that many users who worked with clients on an ongoing basis billed on a set payment schedule, but still wanted to control when their client was charged.
-We decided to enable the option to immediately charge a saved payment method to fit this existing behavior and provide greater flexibility than requiring clients to be subscribed to a fixed plan.
+We added the option to immediately charge a saved payment method to fit this behavior and provide greater flexibility than subscribing clients to a fixed plan.

 At the same time we also decided to de-prioritize the role of invoices in the payment flow.
-Looking at our user data allowed us to understand how invoices were being used and design a more focused payment experience.
+Looking at user data helped us understand how invoices were being used and design a more focused payment experience.

 ![Screenshot of the client payment experience](./payment-profile-screen.png)

 ## Results & Lessons Learned
-I worked on designing a simple solution to a problem that was too technically prohibitive for most freelancers to implement themselves.
-Sail now has more than 20 monthly active users and has processed just north of $125k in client payments in the 6 months since launching in July 2017.
+I worked on creating a simple solution to a problem that was prohibitive for most freelancers to build themselves.
+Sail now has more than 20 monthly active users and has processed north of $125k in client payments in the 6 months since it's launch in July 2017.

 > Sail allows me to bill my clients professionally and get paid in the most efficient way possible.
 >
 > – Hicham Moutahir, Owner, Shibi Designs

-Running an independent business requires freelancers to be marketers, creatives, strategists, accountants, and managers.
-Making it easier to understand the financial side of freelance businesses is an exciting challenge that will not only give freelancers more time to focus on providing value for their clients but will help to professionalize their perception to the clients they hire.
+Running an independent business requires freelancers to be marketers, strategists, accountants, and managers.
+Making it easier to understand business finances will not only give freelancers more time to focus on their clients but will help them run more profitable businesses.